 The men’s style also has excellent traction and is flexible and comfortable.
 It has canvas uppers, an air mesh lining, and drainage holes at the toe and heel to let water escape and prevent silt from entering.

-The style also takes a bit longer to dry and has no half sizes.
-Both men’s and women’s start at around $100, but I honestly think these are worth it based on traction, comfort, and style.
+The style also takes longer to dry and has no half sizes.
+Both men’s and women’s start at around $100, but I think these are worth it based on traction, comfort, and style.
 These would be great to have on a river cruise because they’re stylish and comfortable even when wet.

 - Excellent traction